| This historic pioneer

 materials used for monuments include zinc, bronze, concrete, wood, and a

 black glass resin plate.
+The cemetery was

 part of the Donation Land Claim of Moses Matthew Baker whose stone